 VA Loan Benefit #5: Refinancing Options Available

-The VA permits Interest Rate Reduction Refinancing Loans!
+The VA permits Interest Rate Reduction Refinancing Loans.
 These are like traditional streamlined refinancing loans obtainable via additional federal housing programs and traditional lenders.
-Interest Rate Reduction Refinancing Loans are made to assist veteran home buyers in refinancing existing mortgages to gain a lower interest, as well as generate a lower month-to-month mortgage payment.
+Interest Rate Reduction Refinancing Loans are made to assist veteran home buyers in refinancing existing mortgages to obtain a lower interest rate and a lower monthly mortgage payment.

-The VA version of a streamline refinance is for existing VA mortgages only, but VA applicants also have the ability to apply to refinance a non-VA mortgage using a cash-out or no-cash out refi loan option.
+The VA version of a streamline refinance is for existing VA mortgages only, but VA applicants can also apply to refinance a non-VA mortgage with a cash-out or no-cash-out refi loan option.

 Changes To VA Loans Which Began In 2020

-The changes there eliminated a disparity between the VA loan funding fee for active duty versus Guard and Reserve members (who had to pay higher fees).
+The changes there eliminated a disparity in the VA loan funding fee between active-duty and Guard and Reserve members (who had to pay higher fees).

-Other changes to the VA loan program included a provision for Purple Heart awardees (see below) and the elimination of the VA loan guaranty limit (see below) effectively ending loan limits for VA mortgages and placing the responsibility for the final loan amount with the lender.
+Other changes to the VA loan program included a provision for Purple Heart awardees (see below) and the elimination of the VA loan guaranty limit (see below), effectively ending VA mortgage loan limits and placing the responsibility for the final loan amount on the lender.